Help, I'm clueless about how to fix my credit.

 But Sarah, I’ve Had Great Results With a Credit Repair Company!

 I hate to be the bearer of bad news but the results may not be what you think.
 I’ve worked with a handful of people who claimed that Credit Repair was working for them.
 Unfortunately, I had to inform them that the fix was temporary.

 Once the credit bureau locates your accurate information, it will reappear on your reports.
 In other words, you can’t simply dispute your way out of missed payments or collections accounts.
 These things can only be fixed with time or money.
 Contact me if you’d like to figure out what your best options are.

 Bow down to me, lowly Credit Repair Company.

-If it’s not already clear, Credit Repair companies are completely unnecessary.
-It takes more effort to contact a Credit Repair company and set up service/payments than it would take to file disputes on your own.
-Plus they’re an expensive and temporary fix.
+If it’s not already clear, Credit Repair companies are just another of the many scams out there.
+It takes more effort to contact a Credit Repair company and set up service/payments than it takes to file disputes on your own.
+Plus it's an expensive and temporary fix.

 As always, I love hearing your questions and comments.

-Leave me a little love note down below to let me know you were here!
+Leave me a little love note down below.